Checkpoint Docs

 Filtering

-Filter the monitor feed by:
+Filter the Activity feed by:

 • Detection class (AI agent, bot, human)